navinrathore/navinrathore.github.io/DL Alter Jobs/ELT_DL_Alter_Job_Group.md

 The component or service is dependent on the following input data:

 - App DB Connection Details
-- Target DB Connection Details (TGT_DBNAME ...)
-- DL_Name - table name
+- DL_Id - table Id

 ## DB Connection